Learn, Understand and Grow With Your Child!

 Pre-K Entering Kindergarten – September

 This invaluable Pre-K program closely models the Downey Unified School District’s kindergarten experience for the child and will facilitate a smooth transition into kindergarten the following year.
-Class curriculum for the children aligns with the California Common Core Standards.
-For the parent, there are weekly discussion sessions led by the instructor covering topics such as building social skills, effective discipline, reading readiness, facilitating your child’s growing independence and preparing for kindergarten.
+Class curriculum for the children aligns with DUSD’s commitment to 21st Century Learning.
+For the parent, it allows a unique opportunity to partner and learn alongside your child while fostering their independence.
+There are weekly discussion sessions led by the instructor covering topics such as building social skills, effective discipline, advocacy in the classroom, reading readiness, facilitating your child’s growing independence and preparing for kindergarten.
 Field trips, guest speakers, and a complete kindergarten readiness assessment are also part of this essential pre-K class.

 Days: Tuesdays/Wednesdays 12:30 p.m.-2:30 p.m.